Winter (dolphin): Death

-On November 7, 2021, the Clearwater Marine Aquarium announced early tests indicated Winter was showing signs of a gastrointestinal infection.
-The aquarium announced on November 10, 2021, that Winter's condition was critical.
-During preparation for an exploratory surgery on November 11, 2021, at approximately 8:00pm local time, Winter died at the age of 16.
+On November 7, 2021, Clearwater Marine Aquarium announced early tests that indicated Winter was showing signs of a gastrointestinal infection.
+The aquarium announced on November 10 that Winter's condition was critical.
+During preparation for an exploratory surgery on November 11, at approximately 8:00pm local time, Winter died at the age of 16.
+Her remains were cremated and her ashes were later released into the Gulf of Mexico on January 13, 2022.